sizeofvoid/libopeninput/doc/user/pointer-acceleration.rst

 ------------------------------------------------------------------------------

-The profile decides the general method of pointer acceleration. libinput currently supports two profiles: "adaptive" and "flat".
-The adaptive profile is the default profile for all devices and takes the current speed of the device into account when deciding on acceleration.
-The flat profile is simply a constant factor applied to all device deltas, regardless of the speed of motion (see :ref:`ptraccel-profile-flat`).
+The profile decides the general method of pointer acceleration. libinput currently supports two profiles: **"adaptive"** and **"flat"**.

+- The **adaptive** profile is the default profile for all devices and takes the current speed of the device into account when deciding on acceleration.
+- The **flat** profile is simply a constant factor applied to all device deltas, regardless of the speed of motion (see :ref:`ptraccel-profile-flat`).

 Most of this document describes the adaptive pointer acceleration.

 .. _ptraccel-velocity: